Superconductivity in the repulsive Hubbard model on different geometries induced by density-assisted hopping

-We have presented strong numerical evidence that this picture, in principle valid for weak interactions, holds even in the presence of strong interactions in the ladder geometry.
 This supports the effective model, the attractive Hubbard model in the bonding band, which can also be used to predict the occurrence of superconducting phases with unconventional order in higher-dimensional geometries.
 In particular, in bilayer systems \cite{LanataFabrizio2009, MaierScalapino2011, GallKoehl2021, SunWang2023, GuptaHawthorn2025} the density-assisted hopping between the planes would lead to an effective attractive two-dimensional Hubbard model for the bonding band, which is known to show superconductivity \cite{ScalettarDagotto1989, GunnarssonToschi2015, QinGull2022}.
 The $s$-wave superconductivity in the bonding band would lead to a non-local pairing between the bilayers.
+The two-band bilayer Hubbard model is relevant for the description of the nickelate La$_3$Ni$_2$O$_7$ \cite{SunWang2023, GuptaHawthorn2025, MaierDagotto2026}, where the interlayer hopping is the largest and the NiO planes form a Lieb lattice, analogous to the CuO planes in cuprates.
+It would be worthwhile to consider if downfolding that model to a single band model can give rise to a significant density assisted hopping.

 This work calls for more research on the Hubbard model with density-assisted hopping terms and in particular an experimental realization as for example possible in ultracold atomic gases.